-A 10-member board to oversee Commissioners said a decision tiated with the firm chosen.
+Commissioners said a decision tiated with the firm chosen.

 ing on requests for proposals for 9 meeting.
-Local financial institutions will the county's outside audit and be asked to nominate three of the general liability and property inboard members.
+Local financial institutions will the county's outside audit and be asked to nominate three of the general liability and property in- eral agenda items including: board members.
 One each will surance.
 He explained accounting posititions will be made up of a re- only.
 Later, a fee will be nego-

-Proposals for both the insurance and the audit will be reviewed dursioners said today in a continua- In other business, Judge Doolit- ing a Dec.
+Proposals for both the insurance and the audit will be reviewed dur-In other business, Judge Dooliting a Dec.
 2 work session with detion of Tuesday's monthly tle told commissioners he is work-cisions scheduled during the Dec.